Saturday, December 5, 2020

 On a personal note, when I was 40, I took a girlfriend to meet my parents.
 She asked a question about a woman in a family photo album.
 It turned out my father had been married to an African-American woman before he married my mother.
 I never knew until that day.

-Return to Essays on the Craft of Dramatic Writing Home Page
+For more reviews, visit Essays on the Craft of Dramatic Writing Home Page.

 Thursday, February 13, 2020